anenadic/git-novice/episodes/04-changes.md

 - Create a new Git repository on your computer called `bio`.
-- Write a three-line biography for yourself in a file called `me.txt`, commit your changes
+- Write a three-line biography for yourself in a file called `me.txt`, commit your changes.
 - Modify one line, add a fourth line
-- Display the differences
+- Display the differences.
   between its updated state and its original state.

 :::::::::::::::  solution